 Caused by another medical condition, such as thyroid disease or Cushing's syndrome.

-This is the most common type of PCOS, affecting about 70% of women with the condition.
-It occurs when the body’s cells become resistant to insulin, leading to higher insulin levels in the blood.
+This is the most common type of PCOS, affecting about 70% of women with the condition (Diabetes and Polycystic Ovary Syndrome (PCOS), 2024).
+It occurs when the body’s cells become insulin resistant, leading to higher blood insulin levels.
 This excess insulin increases male hormones (androgens), disrupting the body’s hormonal balance.

 Lean PCOS affects women with normal or low body weight.
 Despite not being overweight, these women experience hormonal imbalances, irregular periods, and other PCOS symptoms, similar to those with insulin-resistant PCOS.